 Satisfactory Academic Progress

 All students are encouraged to read the entire SAP Policy.
-Information on this Web site has been condensed and only provides highlights of the policy.
+Information on this website has been condensed and only provides highlights of the policy.
 Adherence to this policy rests with the student.

 University of Baltimore is required by federal law to establish specific standards for measuring Satisfactory Academic Progress (SAP) for all students regardless of whether or not financial aid is received.
 Students must also meet the requirements of the financial aid SAP policy below to be eligible to receive federal, state and institutional financial aid.
 Scholarships and other awards may also require students to meet this standard.